alinnman/celestial-navigation/APPDOC.md

 At the top you see fields marked **DRP Latitude** and **DRP Longitude**.
 Enter the latitude and longitude for your DRP in these fields.

+The format used is "DD:MM:SS", "DD:MM" or "DD" (degrees, arcminutes, arcseconds) Decimal values can be used.
+Use negative degrees for southern latitudes or western longitudes.
+("59", "-35", "-120:34" and "23:34.2" are valid inputs)

 Note: The values of these fields are automatically updated if you execute a successful sight reduction.